fable-compiler/Fable/docs/source/docs/interacting.md

 - tagline: Fable features for easy interoperability

+**Attention**: This document corresponds to Fable 0.6.x and needs to be updated to the latest version.
+Please check the [migration guide](../blog/Introducing-0-7.html).

 # Interacting with JavaScript

 There are several ways to interact with the JavaScript world: